Qt Entity Creator

 11. Load initial data if connected.

-• Standard table configuration
+• Standard table configuration and settings

 tableView_->setAlternatingRowColors(true);